LostBlackCat/Matrix-Caculator/README.md

 # Matrix-Calculator
-MFC windows-based program for a Matrix Caculator
+MFC windows-based program for a Matrix Calculator